jruels/ansible-best-practices/labs/templates/templates_intro_new.md

    {% endif %}
    ```

-4. In the cloned repository, create a new file named "config.yml" and add the following content:
+4. Right click and select New File to create a new file named "config.yml" and add the following content:

    ```
    ---
    config_type: "production"
    ```

-5. Create a new playbook file named "generate_config.yml" and add the following content:
+5. Right Click and select New File to create a new playbook file named "generate_config.yml" and add the following content:

    ```
    - name: Generate config file